restaumatic/rails_same_site_cookie/README.md

 # RailsSameSiteCookie

+### Difference between the original gem

+Relaxed dependency on the user_agent_parser gem from version 2.5 to 2.3.

+### Original description

 This gem sets the SameSite=None directive on all cookies coming from your Rails app that are missing the SameSite directive.
 This behavior can also be limited to only requests coming from a specific user agent.

 This is useful because in February 2020 Chrome will start treating any cookies without the SameSite directive set as though they are SameSite=Lax(https://www.chromestatus.com/feature/5088147346030592).
 This is a breaking change from the previous default behavior which was to treat those cookies as SameSite=None.
 See [this explanation](https://web.dev/samesite-cookies-explained/) for more information on the SameSite directive and the reasons for this change.